 - Star Ornament (Hobby Lobby)

-For this 24 inch wide ribbon flag I used 2 bunches of the trim bundles which is 100 pieces of ribbon in varying widths to give you an idea if you are cutting your own ribbons to make this project.
+For this 24-inch wide ribbon flag, I used 2 bunches of the trim bundles which are 100 pieces of ribbon in varying widths to give you an idea if you are cutting your own ribbons to make this project.

 Step 2.
 Tie on the Ribbons